JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/news/alyssa-resignation.md

 I will issue another news post, once the new mailing list is online.
 For the time being, the links to it have been removed on the website.

-The mail server itself is online, so the 4 of us on the team now have libreboot.org email addresses; these are published on the [governance page](../management.md).
-If anyone wishes to contact a member of the project directly via email, we recommend that you use these email addresses.

 Of interest: the new hosting infrastructure for libreboot.org is entirely libre.
 The main router on that network is a Libreboot system, with the router software